Is web scraping becoming harder?

 active fingerprinting analysis

-The behavioral analysis helps greatly when there's the need to stop fraudulent bots, like the ones that try to buy as fast as they can the latest drop of a sneakers collection or make some brute force attack on website credentials.
+Behavioral analysis helps greatly when there's the need to stop fraudulent bots, like the ones that try to buy as fast as they can the latest drop of a sneakers collection or make some brute force attack on website credentials.

-In our case, we at databoutique.com we're experts in scraping public data on major e-commerce so browsing a product catalog is an action a real user does very often so we do not incur this kind of block very often.
+In our case, we at databoutique.com are experts in scraping public data on major e-commerce so browsing a product catalog is an action a real user does very often so we do not incur this kind of block very often.